 "Yes, I'd like that.
 I'd like to meet many new fuglans.
 To be honest, I don't have any friends outside of my village, besides you."

 "You've got a lot of catching up to do for your social life then, friend!"
+Siku said with an excited smile.

+Treke ate her fill that afternoon and took a two hour nap at Siku's house before returning to her village to speak with her own family.
+Saying her goodbyes, her family was happy to know where she’d be going, even if she didn’t know for how long.
+As a newly appointed village rranha, they understood how important her journey would be.
 She also couldn't wait to tell Elder Vrenik about the lagoon and the tukra.
 The old fuglan lived alone in a small hut of his own, just on the edge of the village.
-It seemed he was just waking up for a midday nap as Treke arrived, knocking on his door.
-As the door opened, a periwinkle beak poked out to greet her.
+It seemed he was just waking up for a midday nap as Treke knocked on his door.

 "That's good!"